-To supply both the required heading and the optional position to the ICM, you can either connect an NMEA 0183 talker that transmits both messages, or connect two devices using an NMEA data multiplexer, such as Actisense® model NDC-4.
+To supply both the required heading and the optional position to the ICM, you can either connect an NMEA 0183 talker that transmits both messages, or connect two devices using an NMEA data multiplexer, such as Actisense[®] model NDC-4.

 a.
-Configure the customer's NMEA 0183 talker(s) to transmit a compatible message or messages at 4800 baud (see Figure 36).
+Configure the customer's NMEA 0183 talker(s) to transmit a compatible message or messages at 4800 baud (see Figure 25).
+Refer to "Verifying the NMEA 0183 Message" on page 48 to confirm that the message is transmitting successfully.

-NOTE: The system does not accept messages that conform to the NMEA 2000 standard.
+NOTE: The system does not accept messages that conform to either the NMEA 2000 or NMEA 0183 HS standards.

 - b.
-Make sure the data message(s) includes the checksum, identifiable by a \xx field at the end of the data sentence (e.g., \$HEHDT,123.4, T\1F).
-Do not exceed a 10 Hz input rate. - c.
-Connect the NMEA 0183 talker or NMEA data multiplexer to the supplied 2-position terminal strip connector as shown in Figure 37. - d.
+Make sure the data message(s) includes the checksum, identifiable by a xx field at the end of the data sentence (e.g., \$HEHDT,123.4, T1F). - c.
+Connect the NMEA 0183 talker or NMEA data multiplexer to the supplied 2-position terminal strip connector as shown in Figure 26. - d.
 Plug the terminal strip connector into the rear panel of the ICM.

-Figure 36: Compatible NMEA 0183 Inputs
+Figure 25: Compatible NMEA 0183 Inputs